-“The National Science Foundation supports small businesses with the most innovative, cutting-edge ideas that have the potential to become great commercial successes and make huge societal impacts,” said Barry Johnson, Director of the NSF’s Division of Industrial Innovation and Partnerships.
-“We hope that this seed funding will spark solutions to some of the most important challenges of our time across all areas of science and technology.”
+“The National Science Foundation supports startups and small businesses with the most innovative, cutting-edge ideas that have the potential to become great commercial successes and make huge societal impacts,” said Graciela Narcho, Acting Director of the Division of Industrial Innovation and Partnerships at NSF.
+“We hope that seed funding will spark solutions to some of the most important challenges of our time across all areas of science and technology.”

 "Our NSF SBIR Phase I grant was a vital component of building Geopipe to where it is today, from the maturity of our products to the customer discovery that has honed our market and pricing," said Dr. Christopher Mitchell, CEO and cofounder of Geopipe.
 "This SBIR Phase II grant will allow us to take our technology from a proven-feasible prototype meeting a real commercial need to a commercial product in use by enterprise customers in AEC, gaming, and beyond.
 And after recently being awarded "SBIR/STTR Recipients of the Year by the NY district office of the US Small Business Administration, we have seen how SBIR support allows us to stand out as a lean, innovative startup."

 "Our SBIR Phase II grant will push us through the R&D that will allow us to produce more detailed buildings, more realistic streets and sidewalks, and more accurate worlds," added Dr. Thomas Dickerson, Chief Science Officer and cofounder of Geopipe.
 "Our current and future customers have a clear and voracious appetite for perfect copies of the real world for simulation, visualization, and interaction, and this grant will allow us to reach major detail milestones in our products.
 With our venture capital-powered business development and sales efforts, and our NSF-supported R&D, Geopipe has the perfect springboard to accelerate."